victorFlorentino12/financaS-A/README.md

-# Projeto da Empresa de Finanças
+# Finance Company Project

-Este é um projeto de uma empresa de finanças que utiliza HTML, CSS responsivo e JavaScript.
+This is a project of a finance company that uses HTML, responsive CSS, and JavaScript.

-## Site
+## Website

 finansas.netlify.app

-## Recursos
+## Features

-- **HTML**: Utilizado para a estrutura básica do site.
+- **HTML**: Used for the basic structure of the site.
-- **CSS Responsivo**: Garante que o site seja exibido corretamente em todos os dispositivos.
+- **Responsive CSS**: Ensures that the site is displayed correctly on all devices.
-- **JavaScript**: Usado para adicionar interatividade ao site.
+- **JavaScript**: Used to add interactivity to the site.

-### Integração com valores das moedas no momento
+### Integration with current currency values

-O site tem uma seção onde fala um pouco da historia da moedas e tem a contação em tempo real delas.
+The site has a section where it talks a little about the history of currencies and has their real-time quotation.

-### Integração com o Google Maps
+### Integration with Google Maps

-O site tem uma integração com o Google Maps para mostrar a localização da empresa.
+The site has an integration with Google Maps to show the location of the company.

-### Formulário de Cadastro
+### Registration Form

-O site possui um formulário de cadastro que verifica se o CPF está correto e se todos os campos foram preenchidos.
-Ele também verifica se o nome contém caracteres especiais.
-Tudo isso é feito usando JavaScript.
+The site has a registration form that checks if the CPF is correct and if all fields have been filled out.
+It also checks if the name contains special characters.
+All of this is done using JavaScript.

-## Como usar
+## How to use

-1. Clone este repositório.
+1. Clone this repository.
-2. Abra o arquivo `index.html` no seu navegador.
+2. Open the `index.html` file in your browser.
-3. Explore o site e sinta-se à vontade para contribuir!
+3. Explore the site and feel free to contribute!

-## Contribuição
+## Contribution

-Contribuições são sempre bem-vindas.
-Se você tiver alguma sugestão ou quiser contribuir, por favor, faça um fork do repositório e crie um pull request.
+Contributions are always welcome.
+If you have any suggestions or want to contribute, please fork the repository and create a pull request.

-## Imagem do site
+## Image of site

 ![Captura da Web_21-11-2023_121936_finansas netlify app](https://github.com/victorFlorentino12/financaS-A/assets/140027327/a15626aa-7981-4c05-9e36-ce8213c08b5b)